code-by-sia/PythonPOS/Readme.md

 ### Run
 `python3 app.py`

-use following information for login:
+Open the link http://localhost:8000 and use the following credentials:

 **username :** `admin`
 **password :** `1`